New Employee Responsibiliity

 Public Safety Employee Association (PSEA)

-- Complete the PSEA Health and Welfare Trust form at: http://www.aseahealth.org/forms/enrollment-and-eligibility-forms
+- Complete the ASEA Health and Welfare Trust form at: https://www.aseahealth.org/forms/enrollment-and-eligibility-forms

-- PSEA health insurance will begin on the first (1st) day of the month following 30 consecutive calendar days of employment.
+- ASEA health insurance will begin on the first (1st) day of the month following 30 consecutive calendar days of employment.

 Master, Mates & Pilots (MMP)

 - Insurance information is online at http://bridgedeck.org/health-benefit-forms/